csuchico-csci551/JetsonCluster/README.md

 $
 ```

-Now you should be able to copy via ssh to the machine without password.
+Now you should be able to connect via ssh to the machine without password.
 Check that this works before moving on for all of your Jetson Nano boards.

 ## Ansible instructions